-For those Goods ordered by Buyer from Seller that are shipped directly to Buyer where Buyer is the Importer of Record into the United States and its insular possessions, Seller agrees to comply with the Customs - Trade Partnership Against Terrorism (C-TPAT) requirements from the Point of Origin as provided below.
+For those Goods that are warehoused and/or shipped by the Seller to/from the United States and its insular possessions on Boeing's behalf where Boeing is the US Importer or Exporter of Record (also known as US Principal Party in Interest - PPI), Seller agrees to comply with the supply chain security requirements from the Point of Origin as provided below.
 The Point of Origin is the site where such Goods are assembled, manufactured, packaged and shipped.

 Seller shall include this provision with applicable Subcontractors.
-For purposes of this provision, Subcontractors shall be defined as those sub-tier manufacturers or suppliers from which the shipment of Goods is shipped directly from said manufacturers or supplier's facilities to Boeing and those suppliers engaged in packaging or transport of Boeing shipments directly to the U.S (including but not limited to freight forwarders, 3rd party logistic companies, packagers).
-Seller shall be responsible to Buyer for any breach of such requirement by its subcontractor.
+For purposes of this provision, Subcontractors shall be defined as those sub-tier manufacturers or suppliers from which the shipment of Goods is shipped directly from said manufacturers or supplier's facilities to Boeing's agreed upon Consignee, including any direct or sub-tier suppliers engaged in packaging or transport of Boeing shipments (including but not limited to freight forwarders, 3rd party logistic companies, packagers).
+Seller shall be responsible to Boeing for any breach of such requirement by its subcontractor.